kupehtci/DOCUMENTATION/REDIS/REDIS - Query Optimization.md

 ## REDIS Query optimization

-Redis by itself doesn't have query optimization like in PostgreSQL[^1]
+Redis by itself doesn't have [[Query Optimization|query optimization]] like in PostgreSQL[^1]

 Redis stores its information within the Device RAM but can be saved as a file and restored when launching the database

-Taking into account that REDIS is a key-value NoSQL database, the queries are not as complex as a relational database with foreign keys could be.
+Taking into account that REDIS is a key-value NoSQL database, the queries are not as complex as a [[Relational Database|relational database]] with foreign keys could be.

 There are some optimization tips: